 Independent Auditor's Report

-To the readers of Centralines Limited's financial statements and performance information for the year ended 31 March 2023.
+To the readers of Centralines Limited's financial statements and performance information for the year ended 31 March 2023 below.
+In addition, we outline the and our responsibilities relating to the financial statements and the our independence.